How Spotify Knows What You Want to Hear

 The BaRT Algorithm Explained

 Meet BaRT, the Spotify algorithm.
-The brain behind the music suggestions.
-BaRT stands for ‘Recommendations as Treatments’.
-BaRT’s goal is to help you find music you will probably like.
-And the better it is at his job, the more likely you will keep using Spotify.
+The brains behind music suggestions.
+BaRT stands for “Recommendations as Treatments.
+The purpose of BaRT is to help you find music you’re likely to like.
+And the better the algorithm is at its job, the more likely you are to keep using Spotify.
 To make this personalized experience possible, BaRT uses a lot of data.
-Data from music, data from you, and data from other customers.
+Data from music, data from you and data from other customers.

 What Can BaRT Do?